 This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.

 How Do I Decide Between Saline and Silicone Implants?

 There are several factors involved in deciding which type of breast implant to choose.
 When choosing the best breast implants for my breast augmentation patients, I will ask a number for questions about their cosmetic goals and lifestyle.
 I will explain the pros and cons of the various types of implants, and together we will decide whether silicone or saline is best.
 We also have samples of both to see and feel.

-Is Saline Safer than Silicone?
+Are Saline Implants Safer Than Silicone?

 Saline implants are filled with sterile saltwater, so if they should leak, there is no health risk.
 The liquid is naturally absorbed and eliminated by the body.
 In the past, there was concern about the safety of silicone implants, however, a lot has changed in recent years.
 The latest generation of silicone gel implants that are approved by the FDA are much different than the old ones.
 Modern silicone gel implants have a thicker, more cohesive texture, so if the implant were to be damaged, the filling material would stick to itself and not travel through the body.
 As a result, women can be assured that their silicone gel implants not only create a very natural look and feel, but are also extremely safe and FDA-approved.